 Do you know what hops are?
 Do you laugh in the face of radioactive waste like some kind of superhero?
-If you’re not into the traditional and don’t like to take the path most travelled, check out these five offbeat and unconventional career options.
+If you’re not into the traditional and don’t like to take the path most traveled, check out these five offbeat and unconventional career options.

 Hey, someone has to do it, right?
 Niagara College’s two-year Brewmaster and Brewery Operations Management program—the first of its kind in Canada—fills a real need for qualified brewers in the craft brewing industry.

 The program has proven to be a huge success.
 Interest in the program exceeds the number of spots available and students enjoy a very high placement rate upon graduation.
 Superbad fans, be forewarned!
 If you think making beer sounds like a barrel—or vat—of laughs, consider that the curriculum includes classes in Brewing Chemistry, Mathematics of Finance, Brewhouse Calculations, and Recipe Formulation, proving that beer-making really is a science.

 Education or training required: There are only two schools in Canada offering this unique program: Niagara College in Southern Ontario and, through a partnership between the two schools, Olds College in Olds, Alberta, which just began offering the two-year program recently.

 GOLF BALL DIVER

 Yes, Virginia, there is such a thing as a Golf Ball Diver!
 If you’re industrious,

 patient and happen to own some scuba gear, there’s money to be made in retrieving all of the golf balls that get lost in a golf course’s water hazards.
 Golf Ball Divers collect the balls and then sell them to pro shops and distributors to be refurbished and re-sold.
 A truly devoted and eagle-eyed diver can earn up to six figures a year!